What we're about

 9. Expand and extend PPP and also support legislation including the RESTART and SaveOurStages Acts that aims to save small businesses, including venues, that are hardest hit by the pandemic and not adequately assisted by the current PPP.
 Offer further EIDL and PPP support to independent contractors and freelancers.

-10. Provide an actionable response to the COVID-19 pandemic that actually flattens the curve and reigns in states who are losing control.
+10. Provide an actionable response to the COVID-19 pandemic that actually flattens the curve and reins in states who are losing control.
 This should include widespread testing and tracing.

 We want empathy and leadership from